Xwilarg/QuantumJump/README.md

 # 4MB-Jam

-Game made for the 4MB-Jam, as the name says the goal is to make a game where the final executable (including dependencies) is under 4MB
+Game made for the 4MB-Jam, as the name says the goal is to make a game where the final executable (including dependencies) and assets are under 4MB

 ## Theme